Tesla sued by former employees over 'mass layoff' | Law-Order

 Tesla sued by former employees over 'mass layoff'

-Tesla, which has not commented on numbers of layoffs, did not immediately respond to requests for comment about the lawsuit.
-Musk, the world's richest person, said earlier this month he had a "super bad feeling" about the economy and that Tesla needed to cut staff by about 10%, according to an email seen by Reuters.
+Tesla, which has not commented on the numbers of layoffs, did not immediately respond to requests for comment about the lawsuit.
+Tesla CEO Elon Musk, the world's richest person, said earlier this month he had a "super bad feeling" about the economy and that Tesla needed to cut staff by about 10%, according to an email seen by Reuters.

 "It's pretty shocking that Tesla would just blatantly violate federal labor law by laying off so many workers without providing the required notice," Shannon Liss-Riordan, an attorney representing the workers told Reuters.
 She said Tesla is offering some employees only one week of severance, adding that she is preparing an emergency motion with a court to try to block Tesla from trying to get releases from employees in exchange for just one week of severance.